January 07, 2019

 ACT 48 Workshop at La Roche College to Explore Climate Change

 PITTSBURGH, Jan.
-7, 2019 – La Roche College and Young Voices for the Planet (YVFP) invite educators of all grade levels and subject areas to earn ACT 48 credits at a Civic Engagement and Democracy Educator Workshop on Sunday, Jan.
+7, 2019 – La Roche University and Young Voices for the Planet (YVFP) invite educators of all grade levels and subject areas to earn ACT 48 credits at a Civic Engagement and Democracy Educator Workshop on Sunday, Jan.
 27 from 9:30 a.m. to 4 p.m.

 Funded by The Heinz Endowments, the day-long professional development course welcomes formal and informal educators to explore ways to empower and inspire their students in the face of climate change and other environmental concerns.